ultair1/tierlist/readme.md

 Make sure to access it via your NAS's IP address on your network!
 ```

-**Note:** The server will keep running as long as your SSH session is active.
-For a permanent solution, you might want to look into running the Node.js script as a service using a process manager like `pm2`.

 ---

 ### **Step 5: Access Your Tier List**